t-mw/tarch-c/best-practices.md

 ## Style

-- Lower snake case for variable names, function names and function-like macros.
 - Upper snake case for constants, including enum members.
-- Pascal case for types.
+- Lower snake case for everything else.
 - Fully qualify enums (no typedefs).
-- Indent with two spaces.
+- Indent with four spaces.
 - Free function suffixes:
   - `*_new`: allocate with automatic storage
   - `*_create`: allocate with allocated storage and initialize